oracle/terraform-provider-oci/website/docs/d/database_management_managed_my_sql_database_outbound_replications.html.markdown

 	* `replica_port` - The port on the replica server, as specified on the replica with the --report-port option.
 A zero in this column means that the replica port (--report-port) was not set.
 	* `replica_server_id` - The server ID value of the replica.
 	* `replica_uuid` - The Universally Unique Identifier (UUID) value of the replica server.
-* `outbound_replications_count` - The number of outbound replications from this server.
+* `outbound_replications_count` - The number of outbound replications from the MySQL server.